Your Kids OT

 Cindy is a registered occupational therapist practising in Sydney, Australia.
 She has two growing children who are a constant source of inspiration and learning.
 Cindy loves working creatively to help children to reach their potential, finding opportunities in everyday living and making learning fun.
 She is also addicted to making printables (even when they take a long time to complete).
 Cindy is the author of the Occupational Therapy blog Your Kids OT.
 Read more articles from Your Kids OT at https://www.yourkidsot.com/blog

-Cindy is a member of the Functional Skills for Kids Therapy Team.
+Cindy is a contributing author of the Functional Skills for Kids Therapy Team.
 They have together published THE HANDWRITING BOOK, THE SCISSORS SKILLS BOOK and THE TOILETING BOOK.

 YKOT shop: https://www.yourkidsot.com/store/c1/Featured_Products.html